-Game changing, feature-heavy and free – all the national parks of the US at your fingertips
+Feature-packed and free – the US National Parks at your fingertips

 Find it: nps.gov/subjects/digital/nps-apps | Price: Free | Available for: iOS; Android

-For those heading out to explore America's national parks, the NPS (National Park Service) App is an absolute no-brainer.
-Released in February 2021, it features a wealth of features that go way beyond navigation.
+For those heading out to explore America's national parks, the National Park Service (opens in new tab) (NPS) app is the best navigation app by far.
+It features a wealth of features that go way beyond navigation.
 There's information about local amenities, access to webcams, lodge reservations, suggested itineraries, restaurant bookings and even virtual postcards so that you can share your experiences with family and friends.
 Best of all, the app is totally free!

 Find it: osmaps.ordnancesurvey.co.uk | Price: Free; £29.99 for 12-month premium subscription for Landranger and Explorer maps | Available for: iOS; Android

-The free option – which includes basic mapping and sharing, creating and printing routes – is ok but not really detailed enough on the ground.
+The free version of OS Maps (opens in new tab) – which includes basic mapping and sharing, creating and printing routes – is OK, but not really detailed enough on the ground.
 However, once you pay the annual £30 subscription, the entire range is at your disposal – in all scales – meaning you can plot, share and follow a route, for walking, running and cycling anywhere in Britain and download it to your phone, then track your position once there.

 It also unlocks a 3D Tabletop rendering to give you a good idea of the terrain you’ll encounter as well as a nifty augmented reality option so when you stand on a summit you know exactly what you are looking at.

-The only niggle is that you can’t orientate your map (i.e. turn it to the direction you are facing) which would be useful, but the fact that it works in tandem with the desktop site makes it great for pre-trip planning as well as in the great outdoors.
+The only issue is that you can’t orientate your map (turn it to the direction you are facing) which would be useful, but the fact that it works in tandem with the desktop site makes it one of the best navigation apps for pre-trip planning as well as in the great outdoors.

-Excellent community-built app that aims to encourage more people to explore the outdoors
+Community-built app that aims to encourage people to explore